 When I started Legend several years ago, I had some amazing ideas for all of the work I wanted to do and how I wanted to support my clients.
 After months of working hard and being strategic, I realized what I am going to tell you today, you need to pick a pathway.

-You see, I would get emails, invitations to webinars and workshops, etc. And in each one of them, I would take tons of notes, write down ideas for how I could apply that in Legend, and I created my business plan.
-I had ideas about memberships, webinars, workshops, week long mastermind events, etc. I realized that I enjoyed being in that entrepreneurial creative space.
+You see, I would get emails, invitations to webinars and workshops, etc. And in each one of them, I would take tons of notes, write down ideas for how I could apply that in Legend, and I create my business plan.
+I had ideas about memberships, webinars, workshops, week-long mastermind events, etc. I realized that I enjoyed being in that entrepreneurial creative space.
 Not only that, I really want Legend to provide the services my clients need.

 So here is my advice to you if you are in a similar boat.
 Create an email folder in your email that is called “future ideas.”
 Whether you get the email or you send yourself the email with the idea, file that info in that folder.
 It serves a two-fold purpose.

 1. All of those ideas are in that folder.
-Which means they aren’t lost, they aren’t going anywhere, and you can go back to them when you are ready.
+This means they aren’t lost, they aren’t going anywhere, and you can go back to them when you are ready.

 Go execute in your business.
 Pick your one idea, your one product, and start validating that one idea.
 After you have done that and you have scaled it, go back and look at the other ideas in your email folder.
 Then you can focus on those new pathways and it will be time well spent.